piclas-framework/piclas/docs/documentation/developerguide/bestpractices.md

 The general rules can be summarized as follows:

-> The first rule of MPI is: You do not send subsets of arrays, only complete continuous data ranges.
+1. The first rule of MPI is: You do not send subsets of arrays, only complete continuous data ranges.
-> The second rule of MPI is: You do not send subsets of arrays, only complete continuous data ranges.
+2. The second rule of MPI is: You do not send subsets of arrays, only complete continuous data ranges.
-> Third rule of MPI: Someone sends non-continuous data, the simulation is over.
+3. Third rule of MPI: Someone sends non-continuous data, the simulation is over.
-> Fourth rule: Only two procs to a single send-receive message.
+4. Fourth rule: Only two processors to a single send-receive message.
-> Fifth rule: Only one proc access (read or write) toa shared memory region.
+5. Fifth rule: Only one processor access (read or write) to a shared memory region.

 Please also read the general implementation information and, e.g., mappings used for elements, sides and nodes in the chapter {ref}`developerguide/mpi:MPI Implementation`.

 ## Shared Memory Windows

-The following principals should always be considered when using shared memory windows
+The following principles should always be considered when using shared memory windows

 - Only the node root process initializes the shared memory array